California Psalms

 24 Below them I was lying in a summer dress,

-a yellow submarine steeling myself for a vertical leap,
+a yellow submarine preparing to make a vertical leap,

-stretched lengthwise on the table, imagining my route
+stretched lengthwise on the table and imagining my route

 on corkscrew steps of branching conifers.